Adele's info:

 Adele's Story:

-Adele is just 9 months old and has spent much of her short life growing up in a shelter in Romania.
+Adele is just 11 months old and has spent her whole life living in shelters in Romania and at Oakwood Dog Rescue.

 We had a plea from a volunteer rescuer that had just been at the shelter stating that there were 2 pups there that were completely withdrawing into themselves and were starting to shut down.
 They were very worried that these 2 babies wouldn't survive the winter as they were already so frail, and temperatures had already dropped to -5 degrees.
 It usually gets to -20 during their winter months.